benjamin-danneville/bdGenerator/docs/pages/installation.rst

    :depth: 3

-| This will cover how to install the bdGenerator script on Maya 2020 and Maya 2022 (With Python 3).
+| This will cover how to install the bdGenerator script
+| on Maya 2020 (Python 2) and Maya 2022 (Python 3).

 Installation of the script
 ==========================